syncfusion-content/uwp-docs/uwp/sfchart/Series.md

 **Inclusive**

-The following code illustrates how to define the BoxPlotMode value as Inclusive.
+The following code demonstrates how to define the BoxPlotMode value to Inclusive.

 {% tabs %}